-Pinellas County Officials Continue to Urge Storm Preparedness
+Pinellas County Officials Continue To Urge Storm Preparedness

 “Right now, we’re in a good place today, which is Monday,” said Dave Connor a Spokesperson for Pinellas County.
 Both Tropical Storm Fred and Tropical Depression Grace might appear to be headed away from Tampa Bay, “but we’re also at the beginning of the busy part of storm season,” he says.
-And just because the storms aren’t pointing at us today, “it doesn’t mean we want to just stop thinking about this completely and go on our way until it’s a little too late to prepare,” explains Connor.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?
+And just because the storms aren’t pointing at us today, “it doesn’t mean we want to just stop thinking about this completely and go on our way until it’s a little too late to prepare,” explains Connor.READ MORE: Lakeland Man Arrested For Child Abuse

 Pinellas County officials say three key points play a major role in your preparedness plan for all of storm season.